All surfaces must be dry and clean, free from any dust and grease or any traces of contaminants which may affect adhesion.

 BLUESIL SLT 10B combines the advantages of a primerless adhesion elastomer and neutrality on most construction materials, including porous surfaces.
 Since it has low modulus of elasticity, it therefore generates low strain on bonding surfaces and gives longer life to seals.

-BLUESIL SLT 10B accepts movements of 25% at most in continuous service within a wide range of temperatures.
+BLUESIL SLT 10B accepts movements of up to 50% in continuous service within a wide range of temperatures.

 BLUESIL SLT 10B can be used on clear glass, layered glass and all other glazed surfaces, metals, wood (painted or otherwise), PVC, polycarbonates, polymethacrylates, ABS, concrete, cellular concrete, granite, marble, etc.